Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

 In this example, BLE provides a mechanism for the device to connect to a Wi-Fi AP by providing the Wi-Fi SSID and password in a secure manner.
 The Wi-Fi credentials are stored in EEPROM so that the device can use this data upon reset to connect to an AP without requiring BLE intervention.
 Note that the data stored in the EEPROM is unencrypted

-This example also enables low-power modes for Wi-Fi and BT as well as Coex.
-This is done using the Device Configurator.
+This example also enables low-power modes for BT.

 The Wi-Fi SSID and password are exchanged using custom GATT service and characteristics.
 There is a third custom characteristic, which gives the command to connect and disconnect.
 The Wi-Fi password is write-only; the device needs to be paired before this characteristic can be written.